P1sec/gea-implementation/README.md

 ### Python

-The code is made to work with Python3.
+The code is made to work with Python 3.

 In order to use the Python version, you can load the python file as a module and call the `GEA1` or `GEA` classes.
 Beware that arguments are in an uncommon format: inputs IV, direction and Key must be passed as integral values, and the `gen()` method takes a length in bits for the requested keystream, and returns a list of bits (0 or 1).
 Docstrings are provided within the modules.

 Moreover, the `LFSR.dbg` attribute can be set in order to print the initialized values within registers.